-The legal stuff – I’ll never write nor promote a product I don’t believe in…with that said, this page contains affiliate links, which means that if you click on one of the product links, I’ll receive a small commission – we’re talking small – these small commissions simply help me finance this blog.
+The legal stuff – I’ll never write nor promote a product I don’t believe in…with that said, this page contains affiliate links, which means that if you click on one of the product links, I’ll receive a small commission – these small commissions simply help me finance this blog.
 Thanks for being here.

-Apple – I am a huge fan of apple products from my MacBook Pro to my iPhone – everything from my mail to calendar to photos is continuously synced up on one platform.
+Apple – I am a huge fan of Apple products from my MacBook Pro to my iPhone – everything from my email to calendar to photos is continuously synced up on one platform.
 The goal for my electronic life is seamlessness.

 Calm (both Mac and iPhone) – I discovered the power of meditation in 2016 during a particularly daunting life chapter and it has absolutely improved my life.
 By learning to be mindful of habits, thinking patterns, and reactionary impulses, I have been on a journey to retrain my thinking – I am calmer, my thoughts are more focused, and I am learning the magic of this very moment.
 The Calm app is a GREAT place to start your productivity and organizational journey.

 Spotify (both Mac and iPhone) – I’m a music junkie.
 And it’s a bit ironic but the louder and faster the beat, the better I can focus.
 The key is finding what works for you.
 My favorite playlist right now is titled Brain Food.